 - Use only the parts of the image needed for the purpose

-Additional laws may apply to photographs of people.
-Rights of privacy or publicity, which are state and/or federal laws, limit the use of a person’s likeness.
-To avoid any problems:
+Also be aware of additional laws that may apply to photographs of people.
+Rights of privacy or publicity limit the use of a person’s likeness.
+To avoid potential problems:

 - Use photographs of people taken in larger public scenes, and avoid photographs of famous people, or people engaging in private activities

 Most databases and electronic journals are available at MIT under the terms of license agreements, which determine how each electronic journal or database can be used.

 License terms generally override copyright law where they differ, which means you may not be able to rely on fair use if you want to use these materials.
 Information on license terms for specific products can be found in Vera.
 Click the orange button associated with a title, if present, and find a description at the top of the search results screen.

 - Linking to a database or an e-journal from a course page is generally allowed, and is the recommended method for providing online information content.